-Come join the excitement of the Grand Reopening of the Lake Erie Islands Nature & Wildlife Center!
-The celebration will take place Sunday, May 30th from 1-5 p.m., with FREE admission all day!
+Join the excitement of the Grand Reopening of the Lake Erie Islands Nature & Wildlife Center!
+The celebration will take place Sunday, May 30th, from 1-5 p.m., with FREE admission all day!
 The festivities will include live music, hot dogs, beverages (including beer and wine), and lots of fun activities for kids!
-There are so many cool new things happening now that the building addition is finished.
+So many cool new things are happening now that the building addition is finished.

-The new geology display is the most comprehensive look at the natural history of the islands and features many fossils, geode, and rock samples, including a stalagmite on loan from Heineman’s Winery.
-The building addition and new displays have been a huge project developed over many years and it would not be possible without the immense support of the community.
+The new geology display is the most comprehensive look at the islands’ natural history.
+It features many fossils, geode, and rock samples, including a stalagmite on loan from Heineman’s Winery.
+The building addition and new displays have been a huge project developed over many years, and it would not be possible without the immense support of the community.
 We hope everyone is able to join the celebration and see the exciting updates!

-For those who will be busy Memorial Weekend and cannot make the Grand Reopening party, please join us on Tuesday, May 18th from 4 to 7 p.m., for a Soft Reopening celebration, which will include free admission, drinks, appetizers, and a drawing for a prize for everyone who comes.
-Nature & Wildlife Center will be opening May 8th on weekends 12-4 p.m., and daily starting in June, 11 a.m. to 12 p.m.
-We cannot wait for everyone to enjoy all we have to offer the community and our visitors, see you soon!
+For those who will be busy Memorial Weekend and cannot make the Grand Reopening party, please join us on Tuesday, May 18th, from 4 to 7 p.m., for a Soft Reopening celebration, which will include free admission, drinks, appetizers, and a drawing for a prize for everyone who comes.
+Nature & Wildlife Center will open May 8th on weekends 12-4 p.m. and daily starting in June, 11 a.m. to 12 p.m.
+We cannot wait for everyone to enjoy all we offer the community and our visitors.
+See you soon!

 Don’t Give Up the Pick!-The Garlic Mustard Pull Challenge Makes News May 2021

-The city of Green near Akron, Ohio has issued us a challenge as to which community can pull the most garlic mustard in a day!
-We have accepted the challenge, but need your help and lots of volunteers.
-There is such a huge problem with invasive wildflower garlic mustard in Cooper’s Woods.
-The best way to get rid of it is to hand pull it before it goes to seed.
+The city of Green near Akron, Ohio, has issued us a challenge as to which community can pull the most garlic mustard in a day!
+We have accepted the challenge, but we need your help and many volunteers.
+There is a huge problem with invasive wildflower garlic mustard in Cooper’s Woods.
+The best way to remove it is to hand-pull it before it goes to seed.
 It pulls easily just after a spring rain!

 Bring garden gloves to wear if you can.
 Some folks have had a rare allergic reaction to the strong garlic-scented oils in the plant.
-We will have some garden gloves for those who need them still.
+We will have some garden gloves for those who still need them.
 We will also have cold drinking water in a large cooler container-please bring your own water bottle for a refill.
-Or you may win a water bottle that The Put-in-Bay Gazette is having made for this event.
+Or you may win a water bottle that The Put-in-Bay Gazette has made for this event.
 All you have to do is pull at least two bags of garlic mustard to win the water bottle!
-And remember you can take some garlic mustard home to eat-great in chip dip, pasta, salads, etc. Just do not take it home to plant!
+And remember, you can take some garlic mustard home to eat-great in chip dip, pasta, salads, etc. Just do not take it home to plant!